Plasma Cell Tumor of the Skin or Mucosa in Dogs (Mucocutaneous Plasmacytoma)

 Symptoms

-In addition to the biopsy, the veterinarian may also perform blood tests, X-rays, or ultrasound examinations to assess the extent of the disease and the presence of metastases.
+In addition to the biopsy, the veterinarian may perform blood tests, X-rays, or ultrasound examinations to assess the extent of the disease and the presence of metastases.
 These additional tests are particularly important to rule out other possible causes of the symptoms and to develop a comprehensive treatment plan.

 Treatment of mucocutaneous plasmacytomas depends on several factors, including the size and location of the tumor, the dog’s age and general health, and the presence of metastases.
 In many cases, the primary treatment consists of surgical removal of the tumor.